This is an example that wants to show how a Flutter application could be integrated with Datalogic SDK.

 }

-In the Flutter code, we can use a MethodChannel inside a StatefulWidget that through a GestureDetector appropriately invoke the methods of the Android part.
+Flutter code: In the Flutter code, we can use a MethodChannel inside a StatefulWidget that through a GestureDetector appropriately invokes the methods of the Android part.

 class DecodeButton extends StatefulWidget {